-A simple, dignified send off like this is particularly appealing to people who don’t feel the need for a formal, ceremonial funeral service.
+Direct Cremation means a simple, dignified send off and is particularly appealing to people who don’t feel the need for a formal, ceremonial funeral service.
 Preferring instead to hold an alternative farewell ceremony, celebration of life or memorial service at a later date.
 It also appeals to people who simply can’t afford a traditional funeral service.

 Reasons why people choose direct cremation

 - Beyond cost, there are many more reasons why people choose a direct cremation, either for themselves or for a loved one.

 - Simple and dignified - If you want the minimum of fuss, this is a simple yet dignified option.

 - More choice - The simplicity of a direct cremation, leaves you free to organise a celebration of life or memorial service in any style or place you choose.

 - Inclusive - For those who aren’t religious or have friends and family with varied beliefs, a direct cremation followed by a personal celebration or memorial service could mean more to everyone than a traditional funeral service.